martinus/robin-hood-hashing/README.md

 ## Benchmarks

-I've performed extensive tests with [map_benchmark](https://github.com/martinus/map_benchmark), which can generate nice graphs of memoryusage & runtime.
-Here are some of my results.
+I've performed extensive tests with [map_benchmark](https://github.com/martinus/map_benchmark), which can generate nice graphs of memory usage & runtime.
 In general, insertion & removal is by far the fastest of all maps I've tested.
 Find performance is 2-3 times faster than `std::unordered_map`, but slower than `absl::flat_hash_map`.

 All benchmarks are done on an Intel i7-8700, Linux, compiled with `g++-8 -O3`.